Board of Directors#

 The secretary of the board (understood to include either the secretary, vice-secretary, or their deputy) is responsible for recording the minutes during board meetings.

 During each meeting, it is customary for the Board to review and finalize the minutes of its last meeting, and to publish them as soon as possible.
-Given the frequency of Foundation Board meetings (once every two weeks), Foundation members should expect to see published minutes no later than two weeks after the meeting to which they correspond.
+Given the frequency of Foundation Board meetings (once every month), Foundation members should expect to see published minutes approximately one month after the meeting to which they correspond.

 Confidential topics#